microsoft/EdgeML/examples/tf/ProtoNN/README.md

 In case you need this model for inference via tflite framework, you can use the `protoNN_model_to_tflite.py` script to generate the tflite model.
-It converts the already trained ProtoNN model to Keras sequential model, converts it into tflite format, and shows how to evaluate an example using the tflite interpreter.
-Please run the following script
+It creates a Keras sequential model from already trained ProtoNN model, converts it into tflite format, and shows how to evaluate an example using the tflite interpreter.
+Note that this scripts runs only on Tensorflow 2.X API since many recent tflite optimization including quantization are enabled in the Tensorflow 2.X API.
+Please run the following script in tensorflow 2.X environment

 ```
 python protoNN_model_to_tflite.py --data-dir ./usps10/ --output-dir ./model/